 Each module will have a terminology exercise where students must achieve 80% to advance.
 Students will be given as many attempts as necessary to meet the threshold.
+Final score will not be included in calculation for final grade.

-Discussions
+- Discussions

-At different points during the semester a discussion topic will be posed.
+- At different points during the semester a discussion topic will be posed.
 A rubric will be provided setting the parameters of the discussion and how points will be assigned.

-Activities
+- Activities